Madaya’s first patient to die of kidney failure passed away on Saturday. His name was Deebo Ibrahim al-Kuwayfi, and he was 54 years old.

 Deebo, who was 54, had been suffering from kidney failure for a month.
 Unfortunately, he had acute kidney failure and his creatinine levels were high.
 He didn’t respond to the inflammation medication and diuretics we gave him as an alternative form of treatment.

-[Ed.: A diuretic is a drug that increases the production of urine.
-According to the Centers for Disease Control, creatinine is a waste product formed when creatine, which helps convert food into energy, breaks down.
+, creatinine is a waste product formed when creatine, which helps convert food into energy, breaks down.
 When kidneys malfunction, creatinine levels in the blood increase.]

 Inflammation medication and diuretics are by no means a cure to kidney failure, but they ease its symptoms.